-- 1. The VFA will conduct a deep analysis of the issue and relevant data to consider whether a management response may be required.
+- The VFA will conduct a deep analysis of the issue and relevant data to consider whether a management response may be required.
 If new measures may be needed, this will include analysis of pros and cons of possible adjustments. - 2.
 If the VFA considers that a management response may be required, the VFA will convene the Corner Inlet Fisheries Management Advisory Committee (once established) to discuss the issue and potential management response.
 Relevant supporting data will be made available to CIFMAC where appropriate. - 3.
 Following consideration of discussions at CIFMAC and any subsequent advice, if the VFA considers a management response is necessary, a proposed solution will be developed and consultation will be undertaken with relevant groups (e.g. SIV, VRFish, CIFHA and other established industry associations, CIFAL holders and any other stakeholders as appropriate).
 Suitable time will be allocated for associations and licence holders to discuss the matter. - 4.
 The VFA will consider all stakeholder responses before seeking either the CEO of the VFA or the Minister for Fishing and Boating's approval/endorsement of the proposed solution (where applicable). - 5.
 Should the approved solution require a regulatory response (e.g. preparation of a Fisheries Notice or a regulatory or legislative amendment), all relevant formal consultation processes associated with the relevant legal instrument will be followed. - 6.
 All CIFAL holders, SIV, VRFish, CIFHA and other key stakeholders will be advised in writing of the final management response.

 The Corner Inlet Fishery Management Advisory Committee will include participation of key representatives from all relevant sectors to continue the partnership and co-management approach with the VFA.
-Part of CIFMAC's role will be to review the latest fishery information and help to ensure management remains adaptive and responsive.
+Part of CIFMAC's role will be to review the latest fishery information and provide advice to the VFA on matters relating to sustainability and economic, social and cultural values.
+This will help to ensure management remains adaptive and responsive.

-Figure 16.
+Figure 17.
 Summary of management review process